MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ---
-title: Use the business card reader component in a canvas app - AI Builder | Microsoft Docs
+title: Use the business card reader component in canvas apps in PowerApps - AI Builder | Microsoft Docs
 description: Provides information about the properties and information extracted by the business card reader component in a canvas app
 author: alanabrito
 manager: kvivek